charlesreid1/charlesreid1.github.io/pelican/content/josephus-3.md

 fit into the existing cycle, so it may belong later in the cycle or in another cycle altogether.
 We can't be certain.

-So we double our step size, instead of incrementing our step size.
+This is why we multiply our step size by 2 each time (2, 4, 8, 16),
+instead of incrementing it by 2 each time (2, 4, 6, 8, 10).

 **Fact 1** stated that any items at even-numbered positions are eliminated on the first pass - we can